Wege Prize 2020 – International Student Design Competition (up to $30,000USD in prizes)

-Wege Prize is an annual competition that ignites games-changing solutions for the future by inspiring college/university students around the world to collaborate across institutional, disciplinary, and cultural boundaries to redesign the way economies work.
-Participants contend for over $30,000 (USD) in total cash prizes, all while helping to show the world what the future of problem solving looks like.
+Do you want to build a better future?
+Apply for the Wege Prize 2020.
+The Wege Prize is an annual competition that ignites game-changing solutions for the future by inspiring college/university students around the world to collaborate across institutional, disciplinary, and cultural boundaries to redesign the way economies work.
+Participants contend for over $30,000 in total cash prizes, all while helping to show the world what the future of problem solving looks like.

-For Wege Prize 2019 we will be revisiting the following wicked problem: How can we create a circular economy?
+For Wege Prize 2020 they will be revisiting the following wicked problem: How can we create a circular economy?

 Wege Prize teams must leverage their transdisciplinary makeup to collaboratively design and propose a solution to a wicked problem of their choosing that can, in turn, help solve the wicked problem of transitioning from a linear economic model to a circular economic model.
 Possible solutions include, but are not limited to:

 Over the course of nine months and four distinct phases, Wege Prize teams will grow their ideas from an informal research plan into a fully-developed solution that can be prototyped and tested in the real world.
 Guided by direct feedback from competition judges, teams will work to rethink and redesign the way economies work by creating regenerative solutions that have a widespread and lasting positive impact.

 Winning teams will split the following awards evenly between their five members:

 - Third Place: $5,000USD

 To be eligible to participate on a Wege Prize 2020 team, you must: